ewolff/microservice-istio/HOW-TO-RUN.md

 virtualservice.networking.istio.io/order created
 ```

-That deploys the images.
-It creates Pods.
-Pods might contain one or
+It creates Pods based on the Docker images created before.
+Pods might
+contain one or
 many Docker containers.
-In this case each Pod contains just one
+In this case, each Pod contains just one
 Docker container.

 Note: The Postgres installation is very limited i.e. it is not ensured